-This list is geared to individuals whom are actively looking for a new position and can be classsed as interview advice.
+This list is geared to individuals whom are actively looking for a new position.
 It’s not rocket science but as with everything in life, balance is crucial.
-If you are able to do a bit of everything on this list you will increase your chances of securing an interview immeasurably.
+In this challenging market ff you are able to do a bit of everything on this list you should increase your chances of securing an interview and hopefully a new role.

 1)Create a professional, simply formatted yet interesting CV.
 There are thousands of books and articles available to give you some direction however in short, it should be no more than three pages, have accurate contact details and have a summary of both your responsibilities and achievements for each of your roles (include full details of your most recent roles and just job title and company name for positions beyond the last ten years).

 2)Keep a record of all your applications and where appropriate follow up!
 Emails will generally suffice; however call agencies/in-house recruiters where you are particularly passionate about a vacancy.